DexterInd/GrovePi/Projects/README.md

 ## **GrovePi Projects Readme**
+GrovePi is an electronics board that you can connect to hundreds of different sensors, so you can program them to monitor, control, and automate devices in your life.
+[View Product Details here.](http://www.dexterindustries.com/grovepi/)

 - **Advanced_RGB_LCD_TempAndHumidity**: Changes the color of the RGB color LCD depending on the temperature.
 (Works with the GrovePi starter kit)